-White vinegar – White vinegar can serve as a cleaning product for many different purposes – from getting dirt and germs off of vegetables to removing mildew on shower heads to deodorizing your closet.
+White vinegar – White vinegar can serve many different purposes – from getting dirt and germs off of vegetables to removing mildew on shower heads to deodorizing your closet.
 I use it for laundry, along with Dr. Bronner’s liquid castile soap, as well as for when I need to soak a particular item.

 Baking soda – Also known as sodium bicarbonate, baking soda is a salt that works as a strong but natural and gentle cleanser, foaming agent, and deodorizer.
-I find that it adds more power to my DIY formulas, and as aforementioned, I like to combine it with castile soap, tea tree oil, and water to make an all-purpose solution.
+I find that it adds more power to my DIY formulas.

 Tea tree oil – Tea tree oil can be an effective antiseptic cleaning agent, and is a good oil to have on hand anyways, as it helps with all sorts of ailments from minor cuts to dandruff.
 It’s also a great scent to diffuse in your home for a fresh, crisp scent that’s evocative of the woods.

-For cleaning purposes, mix 2 teaspoons of tea tree oil with 2 of cups water, and you’ve got yourself an outdoorsy-smelling anti-septic cleaner!
+For general cleaning purposes, mix 2 teaspoons of tea tree oil with 2 of cups water, and you’ve got yourself an outdoorsy-smelling antiseptic cleaner!
 I also like to add 1 tablespoon of baking soda and 1 tablespoon of Dr. Bronner’s liquid castile soap.

-Towels, sponges, garbage bags, and other cleaning accoutrements
+Towels, sponges, garbage bags, and other cleaning stuff

 Why sponges are gross and to be avoided

 I for one had long been wary of sponges because they just had a mildew-y look about them.
 It turns out that the reason that they look disgusting, is that they are disgusting.
 They typically contain 10 million bacteria per inch!
-According to an NSF International survey of U.S. homes, 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
-To make matters worse, sponges are made with plastic, which is not biodegradable.
+An NSF International survey of U.S. homes revealed that 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
+What’s more, sponges are made with plastic, which is not biodegradable.

-I use dishcloths that are made from a blend of bamboo and microfiber.
-Bamboo is sustainable, fast-drying, and inherently antimicrobial.
-So the odds of bacteria camping out in a bamboo dishcloth are slim to nill.
+I use dishcloths that are made from bamboo.
+Bamboo is sustainable, fast-drying, and naturally antimicrobial.

-When I need to really scrub pots, pans, etc. I’ll use my Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.
+When I need to really scrub pots, pans, etc. I use a Full Circle Be Good dish brush, which is made from bamboo and recycled plastic.

 Plastic garbage bags typically go into in landfills, where they don’t biodegrade, though they do eventually fragment and coalesce with rainwater to create leachate, which poisons soil, groundwater, and streams.

-I try to use dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
-In that case, I use Seventh Generation paper towels, made with recycled paper.
+I try to rely on dish towels as much as possible to clean the kitchen because they have less of an environmental impact, but sometimes paper towels are necessary.
+In that case, I paper towels made from bamboo.

-I think it’s important that we pause for a moment to note how nice our kitchen, bathroom, bedroom, living room, etc. looks when we’ve done a thorough cleaning of it.
+I think it’s important that we pause for a moment to note how nice our living space looks when we’ve done a deep clean of it.

-To mark that I’m done with my cleaning for the day, I like to light a natural soy wax candle.
-Candles create a soothing, home-y ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.
+To mark that I’m done with my cleaning for the day, I like to light a natural candle made with essential oils.
+Candles create a soothing ambiance and signal to me that it’s time to relax and take in all the work that I’ve done.